moliver28/research-handbook/content/handbook/engineering/recognition.md

 - 30-minute call
 - Held within first two months of new quarter
-- CEO, CFO, CTO and/or CProdO attendance required
+- CEO, CTO and/or CProdO attendance required
 - Not recorded

 ### Engineering Quarterly Achiever's Recognition Dinner